hwanggu-corgi/hwanggu-log/update.md

 ### October 25th, 2020
-1. Corgi add progress #379 in assignment 1, CSC 369♥♥
+1. Corgi add progress #380 in assignment 1, CSC 369♥♥
     - Corgi working on a1fs_mkdir in a1fs.c, over♥♥
+        - Corgi working on adding test to this function♥♥
-        - Corgi working on adding code #194
+        - Corgi working on adding code #195
+            - Corgi working on this function♥♥
-            - Corgi working on creating function `initialize_inode_directory`
+            - Corgi completed working on creating function `initialize_inode_directory`
                 - Corgi fixing function
                 - Corgi fixing compiling errors
                 - Corgi adding test functions [2 of 2]